manuelpagliuca/subdivision-surfaces/README.md

 ![APM](https://img.shields.io/powershellgallery/p/DNS.1.1.1.1)
 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:pagliuca.manuel@gmail.com)

+## WARNING
+The project couldn't work for Mac users!
+This due to the new Metal API that is replacing OpenGL, sadly i can't Debug this application on a machine that runs Mac OS, so i didn't manage to fix-it, but i'm open for any pull request!

 ## Scope
 This project was developed with the intent of study different techniques for the triangulations and tessellations of geometric shapes using OpenGL.